GSA-TTS/identity-handbook/_articles/platform-oncall-guide.md

 * **Update the `@login-platform-help` Slack group handle**
 * **Check in on the [LG Platform: Interrupts board](https://github.com/orgs/18F/projects/34)**
 * **Check with outgoing Interrupts engineer** - Review any notable handoff items
-* **Make sure any unprovisioned new users are invited to a future AWS Onboarding Time session** - This should be done during your rotation!
+* **Make sure any un-provisioned new users are invited to a future AWS Onboarding Time session** - This should be done during your rotation!

 ##### Daily